-Answer: Dissolution is may be a endothermic (temperature goes down) or exothermic (temperature goes up) depends on the reaction of the drug with dissolution medium.
+Answer: Dissolution is maybe an endothermic (temperature goes down) or exothermic (temperature goes up) depending on the reaction of the drug with the dissolution medium.

 Question 20: Does air bubbles affects to the dissolution of drug?

-Answer: Yes, It’s affects to the dissolution of the drug.
+Answer: Yes, It affects the dissolution of the drug.

 Question 21: What is the affect of air bubbles in dissolution of drug?

-Answer: Air bubble may stick to the tablet and can change the rate of drug dissolution.
+Answer: Air bubbles may stick to the tablet and can change the rate of drug dissolution.

 Question 22: Why sinker used in dissolution test?

-Answer: Sinkers are used for floating tablets to set it down, for capsules and for the sticky nature of tablets (to avoid stick to the vessel bottom).
+Answer: Sinkers are used for floating tablets to set it down, for capsules, and for the sticky nature of tablets (to avoid sticking to the vessel bottom).

 Question 23: What is purpose of basket?

-Answer: Basket is used for the capsules to immerse in the medium or for floating tablet.
+Answer: Basket is used for the capsules to immerse in the medium or for floating tablets.

 Question 24: What is sampling point in dissolution test?
 Or what is aliquote withdrawal position in dissolution?

-Answer: The sample is withdrawn from a zone midway between the surface of the dissolution medium and top of the rotating paddle/basket, not less than 1 cm away from vessel wall.
+Answer: The sample is withdrawn from a zone midway between the surface of the dissolution medium and the top of the rotating paddle/basket, not less than 1 cm away from the vessel wall.